SERVIR-WA/GALUP/training/2_rs/Exercises/M2_exercise1.md

-# Module-2 Exercise
+# Module 2 Exercise 1
 ## Description
-In this exercise, we will cover Landsat dataset visualization using GEE.
+In this exercise, we will cover satellite dataset visualization using GEE.

-## Skills Developed
+## Skills Practices
-* Understand how to import and filter RS products in GEE
+* Understand how to import and filter a dataset in GEE
 * Create a visual map using specific bands
-* Identify satellite differences over various years and regionss
+* Identify satellite differences over various years and regions

 ## Instruction